chenchunyu88/BATools/README.md

 # BATools

-This package implements Bayesian model using  Markov Chain Monte Carlo (MCMC) and expectation maximization (EM) algorithm for various Bayesian models.
+This package implements Bayesian model using  Markov Chain Monte Carlo (MCMC) and Max a Posterior (MAP) algorithm for various Bayesian models for whole genome prediction (WGP) and genome-wide association (GWA).

+The data in the demo is explained in https://github.com/chenchunyu88/batoolsdata/blob/master/MSUPRP.ipynb.

+### Warning:
+The demo example is just showing how the packages is work, please refer to these papers appear in `help(BATools)` for previous study results how the prediction accuarcy and GWA can be affected by different factors.
+In order for MCMC to convergence, change number of iteration and burn-In to 100,000 or greater depending on the size of your data.

 The package is under developement, but it is functional.